I need help with…

 - Unfollow social media pages that make you feel bad about yourself or compare yourself to others.

 If you are worried about food or eating, the first step is to talk to someone you trust… and try to do it soon.
 Eating disorders can be dangerous.
-You could talk someone you care about or a health professional.
+You could talk to someone you care about or a health professional.
 The services at the bottom of this page could help support you.

 Get Help Now!